-This guide discusses functionality that is available in the Axiom Excel Client and the Axiom Windows Client.
-Screenshots of features may show either client.
-The Axiom Software functionality is virtually identical and applies to both clients.
+This guide discusses functionality that is available in the Axiom Desktop Client (Excel Client and Windows Client).
+Screenshots of features may show either the Excel Client or the Windows Client.
+The Axiom Software functionality is virtually identical in both environments.

-File Group Admin
+File Group Administration

 This section contains conceptual information about file groups, and explains how to create, edit, and delete file groups.
 Once a file group has been created, you can create and work with the individual components, such as templates, drivers, and plan files.